FarmBot-Docs/farmbot-meta/v2021/Operations/customer-support/replacement-parts-and-returns.md

 content="Sending replacement parts is expensive.
 Lowering the percentage of kits that require replacement parts to be sent is critical in maintaining a high margin and operational efficiency."
 %}

+{%
+include callout.html
+type="warning"
+title="Incomplete data"
+content="After June, 2020, we stopped tracking which FarmBot kit a customer had purchased and needed a relpacement part for."
+%}